Shaf2665/AETHER_PANEL/DOCKER.md

 ### Container Won't Start

-1. Check logs: `docker-compose logs aether-panel`
+1. Check logs: `docker-compose logs aether-dashboard`
 2. Verify environment variables are set correctly
 3. Ensure ports are not already in use
 4. Check database connectivity